Top Sports Teams · Reference

 Seville

-Sevilla FCFootball
+Sevilla FCFootball/Soccer

 1 La Liga title (1946) but 7 UEFA Europa League / UEFA Cup titles (most ever, by a wide margin).
 Real Betis (1 La Liga, 1935; 3 Copa del Rey incl.
 2022) is the cross-town rival.